ezahpizza/nexaFit/README.md

-# nexaFit
+# nexaFit Monorepo

-Welcome to the **nexaFit Monorepo**, which houses both the **backend** and **frontend** components of the nexaFit platform. nexaFit is a comprehensive nutrition and wellness platform that offers calorie prediction, meal planning, and a community forum for user engagement.
+Welcome to the **nexaFit Monorepo**, a unified repository for both the backend and frontend components of the nexaFit platform. nexaFit is a comprehensive nutrition and wellness platform that offers calorie prediction, meal planning, community forums, and now an **LLM-powered chatbot assistant** to guide users in utilizing the platform effectively.

 ---